readthedocs/readthedocs.org/docs/user/commercial/sharing.rst

   * **Secret link:** copy the link that is generated
   * **Password:** copy the link and password
-  * **HTTP header token**: Copy the Token, and then pass the ``Authorization`` header in your HTTP request.
+  * **HTTP header token**: Copy the token, and then pass the ``Authorization`` header in your HTTP request.

 * Give that information to the person who you want to give access.

 .. note::

-   You can always revoke access by removing the sharing token in this page.
+   You can always revoke access by removing the sharing item in this page.

 Sharing methods
 ---------------